-- 7.1.
-Ordinary Member: Students having 2 years of shipping related experience as on 1st April of the concerned academic year and after enrolling for Associate ship course of Institute, can become ordinary Member of Institute by paying yearly subscription or one time lump sum for life member ship; - 7.2.
-Associate Member: Candidates having 3 years of shipping related experience as on 1st April of the concerned academic year and after passing 1st year Associateship examination of the institute, can become Associate Member by paying yearly subscription or one time lump sum for life member ship; - 73.
-Fellow Member: Candidates having 4 years of shipping related experience as on 1st April of the concerned academic year and after passing 2nd year Fellowship examination of the institute, can become Fellow Member by paying yearly subscription or one time lump sum for life member ship; - 7.4.
-Option of institute membership to ADSM&L students: Candidates who have passed the Final Year Post Graduate Diploma in Shipping Management Examinations are also eligible to enroll themselves as Fellow Members of the Institute provided they have 4 years of shipping related experience as on 1st April of the concerned academic year; - 7.5.
+7.1.
+Ordinary Member: Students having 2 years of shipping related experience as on 1st April of the concerned academic year and after enrolling for Associate ship course of Institute, can become ordinary Member of Institute by paying yearly subscription.

+- Associate Member: Candidates having 3 years of shipping related experience as on 1St April of the concerned academic year and after passing 1St year Associateship examination of the institute, can become Associate Member by paying yearly subscription. - 73.
+Fellow Member: Candidates having 4 years of shipping related experience as on 1st April of the concerned academic year and after passing 2nd year Fellowship examination of the institute, can become Fellow Member by paying yearly subscription or one-time lump sum for life member ship; - 7.4.
+Option of institute membership to ADSM&L students: Candidates who have passed the Final Year Advance Diploma in Shipping Management Examinations are also eligible to enroll themselves as Fellow Members of the Institute provided they have 4 years of shipping related experience as on 1st April of the concerned academic year; - 75.
 Special Privileges of Institute Members: Membership of a known and established professional institution is an important criterion in evaluating the eligibility of a candidate by most employers.
 In addition the institute members will have following privileges: - 7.5.1.
 Intimation of known employment opportunities; - 7.5.2.
-Intimation about industry developments, through institute's quarterly publication (when ready); - 7.5.3.
-Eligibility to stand for election for NMIS GC membership; - 7.5.4.
-Right to vote and elect representatives of Institute members for NMIS Governing Council (GC); - 7.5.5.
-Right to attend and vote at Annual / Especial General Meeting (AGM) meetings of the Institute; - 7.5.6.
-Access to institute library; - 7.5.7.
-Kept abreast of all developments related to Institute; - 7.5.8.
-Opportunity to have access, network and seek the mentorship of with other institute members and alumni of Institute who may be in senior positions in the industry: - 7.5.9.
-Associate / Fellow members of institute can proudly mention A.NMIS / F.NMIS in visiting card. - 7.6.
-Termination of Institute Membership: A member shall cease to be a member of the Institute if: - 7.6.1.
+Eligibility to stand for election for NMIS GC membership; - 7.5.3.
+Right to vote and elect representatives of Institute members for NMIS Governing Council (GC); - 7.5.4.
+Right to attend and vote at Annual / Especial General Meeting (AGM) meetings of the Institute: - 7.5.5.
+Access to institute library; - 7.5.6.
+Kept abreast of all developments related to Institute; - 7.5.7.
+Associate / Fellow members of institute can proudly mention A.NMIS / F.NMIS in their respective visiting card. - Termination of Institute Membership: A member shall cease to be a member of the Institute if: - 7.6.1.
 The member is adjudged as insolvent; - 7.6.2.
-The member fails to pay subscription within four months from the due date and if the same is not paid within one month after the receipt of a written notice requiring the member to make payment of the same; provided that the Governing Council may, on application made by the person ceasing to be a member under this clause readmit such person on such conditions as they may think fit;
+The member fails to pay subscription within four months from the due date and if the same is not paid within one month after the receipt of a written notice requiring the member to make payment of the same; provided that the Governing Council may, on application made by the person ceasing to be a member under this clause readmit such person on such conditions as they may think fit; - 7.6.3.

-- 7.6.3.
 The member is convicted of any offence involving moral turpitude; - 7.6.4.
 The member is expelled for any act or conduct which, in the opinion of the Institute, is detrimental to its interest provided such expulsion is authorized by a resolution passed at a General Meeting; - 7.6.5.
 The member dies or presumed missing and presumed dead. - 7.6.6.
-Upon the Governing Council being satisfied, the name of such members shall be removed from the membership register. - 7.7.
-Resignation from Institute membership: A members may resign from the membership of the Institute after giving 30 days written notice to the Director/Institute Secretary.
-Fees/subscription once paid by a member, who resigns shall not be refunded. - 7.8.
-Mandatory enrolment as members of the institute: The students allowed to take up Associateship and Fellowship course are mandatorily enrolled as Members of the Institute with attendant rights and obligations.
-However the students joining the Advance Diploma in Shipping Management course are admitted without any obligation to enroll as member of the institute.
-However such students would not have the privileges of Institute member
+Upon the Governing Council being satisfied, the name of such members shall be removed from the membership register. - Resignation from Institute membership: A members may resign from the membership of the Institute after giving 30 days written notice to the Director/Institute Secretary.
+Fees/subscription once paid by a member, who resigns shall not be refunded.

+78. Mandatory enrolment as members of the institute: The students allowed to take up Associateship and Fellowship course are mandatorily enrolled as Members of the Institute with attendant rights and obligations.